GL-ROM/Math-Wizards/README.md

 # Math Wizards
 ## Concept:
 The game is an edutainment math practice game.
-You must solve math problems to build up "mana"
+You must solve math problems to build up "mana" and defeat the math wizards.
+There are 4 rounds with a different math operator in each.
 ## Technologies Used:
     - JQuery - JavaScript - HTML - CSS - Google Fonts
     - GIMP